Founded in 2006, Head2Head Sensory Theatre has only one aim … to serve the special needs’ and disability community.

 In 2017 we set up a Work Experience Programme in theatre practice for students transitioning from special schools.
 The team is ably assisted by a feisty young woman – a wheelchair user with cerebral palsy and autism – who loves to perform and show families that anything is possible.

 In 2020, with touring suspended due to COVID-19, our resourceful artistic team developed exciting new ways to bring our interactive activities into the homes of families sheltering in self-isolation because of their children’s vulnerability.
-The result … we are now reaching over 3000 children and young people a week online.
+The result … we are now reaching over 3000 children and young people a week online throughout the U.K.

 And our future?
 Well, after 15 years of hectic and peripatetic life Head2Head now plans to develop a ‘first-of-its-kind’ permanent theatre base in Surrey to help sustain and expand our activities.
 And we haven’t forgotten our families.
 The base will include a drop-in centre providing fun and relaxing places to meet and gain support from other families plus small shops providing work experience for young people with disabilities.